mesqueeb/FuegoOnAppleSilicon/README.md

 Modernising the C++ code and build scripts was done with the help of [Alexander Pototskiy](https://github.com/apotocki).

 Thank you, everybody!

+# Other Projects

+Also check out Micro-Max on Apple Silicon ♟️ at [github.com/mesqueeb/MicroMaxOnAppleSilicon](https://github.com/mesqueeb/MicroMaxOnAppleSilicon), the µ-Max Chess engine wrapped for Apple Silicon.

 # Original Fuego C++ README